Genetics: Genetic code

-Genes generally express their functional effect through the production of proteins, molecules responsible for most functions in the cell.
+Genes express their functional effect through the production of proteins, which are molecules responsible for most functions in the cell.
 Proteins are made up of one or more polypeptide chains, each composed of a sequence of amino acids.
 The DNA sequence of a gene is used to produce a specific amino acid sequence.
 This process begins with the production of an RNA molecule with a sequence matching the gene's DNA sequence, a process called transcription.

 This messenger RNA molecule then serves to produce a corresponding amino acid sequence through a process called translation.
 Each group of three nucleotides in the sequence, called a codon, corresponds either to one of the twenty possible amino acids in a protein or an instruction to end the amino acid sequence; this correspondence is called the genetic code.
 The flow of information is unidirectional: information is transferred from nucleotide sequences into the amino acid sequence of proteins, but it never transfers from protein back into the sequence of DNA—a phenomenon Francis Crick called the central dogma of molecular biology.

 The specific sequence of amino acids results in a unique three-dimensional structure for that protein, and the three-dimensional structures of proteins are related to their functions.
 Some are simple structural molecules, like the fibers formed by the protein collagen.
 Proteins can bind to other proteins and simple molecules, sometimes acting as enzymes by facilitating chemical reactions within the bound molecules (without changing the structure of the protein itself).
 Protein structure is dynamic; the protein hemoglobin bends into slightly different forms as it facilitates the capture, transport, and release of oxygen molecules within mammalian blood.

 A single nucleotide difference within DNA can cause a change in the amino acid sequence of a protein.
 Because protein structures are the result of their amino acid sequences, some changes can dramatically change the properties of a protein by destabilizing the structure or changing the surface of the protein in a way that changes its interaction with other proteins and molecules.
 For example, sickle-cell anemia is a human genetic disease that results from a single base difference within the coding region for the β-globin section of hemoglobin, causing a single amino acid change that changes hemoglobin's physical properties.